Policies and plans and resolutions—oh my!

 Biden’s Climate Stance

-While some Green New Deal proponents might like a more comprehensive plan than what Biden offers, the President-elect nonetheless has what is widely considered the most ambitious climate plan of any administration to date.
-He:
+While some Green New Deal proponents might like a more comprehensive plan than what President Biden offers, he nonetheless has what is widely considered the most ambitious climate plan of any administration to date.
+Biden:

 - Calls climate change an “emergency”

-- Would keep the US in the Paris Agreement
+- Returned the US to the Paris Agreement on his first day in office

-- Says he would permanently protect the Arctic National Wildlife Refuge
+- Wants to permanently protect the Arctic National Wildlife Refuge

 - Has committed to ending fossil fuel subsidies